Etonogestrel implant

 The etonogestrel implant, also called the contraceptive implant, or known by trade names Nexplanon or Implanon is one type of progestin-releasing birth control device implanted under the skin.

-It is approved for up to three years of use, but may be effective for up to five years.
+In the United States, Nexplanon is approved for up to five years of contraceptive use following a January 2026 FDA label extension.

 Medical uses

-The etonogestrel implant is used to prevent pregnancy for up to three years.
+In the United States, Nexplanon is used to prevent pregnancy for up to five years.
 It is not typically used to control heavy or abnormal menstrual bleeding.
 It is safe and effective in people who have previously been pregnant, are breastfeeding, or have never been pregnant.
 There is no known decrease in efficacy in people with overweight or obesity.

 Contraindications

 There are very few relative or absolute contraindications to the etonogestrel implant.
 Active hepatocellular carcinoma and a history of breast cancer more than 5 years prior to insertion are listed as relative contraindications.
 Active breast cancer is listed as an absolute contraindication.